 Right on the border of the East Village and Nolita, this pink-neon-lit, Mexican-inspired bar focuses on tequila- and mezcal-based drinks and serves a mean plate of nachos.

-Order this: Mezcal Negroni, with mezcal, cynar, vermouth, Zucca Rabarbaro, mole spices and bitters
+Order this: Mole Negroni, with mezcal, cynar, vermouth, rabarbaro zucca, mole spices and bitters

 Chill zone: For a quick cool down try the frozen Stealth Margarita (deceptively strong) or the Prosecco & Paletitas, topped with a popsicle from La Newyorkina.